inma-no/advertsspec/specification.md

-# Format specifications for Inline - FINN.no
+# Specifications for the Inline format - FINN.no

 This is the specifications for both the HTML banners and image banners.
 Inline is an advertising format used across all devices (mobile, tablet and desktop).
 As for now, HTML is recommended as it will be fully responsive across all screens.

 For advertisers and agencies using AdForm, use [AdForms specifications instead](http://test.adform.com/banners/Specifications/finn/index.htm)